gabstopper/ansible-stonesoft/docs/modules/l3fw_cluster_module.rst

     <td></td>
     <td></td>
 	<td>
         <p>Location identifier for the engine.
-Used when engine is behind NAT</p>
+Used when engine is behind NAT.
+If a location is set on the engine and you want to reset to unspecified, then use the keyword None.</p>
 	</td>
 	</tr>
     </td>